 We were moving back to the Midwest at the time of the diagnosis.
 We

 started treatment shortly afterwards.
-It turned out all the
+Unfortunately, it turned out

-I created this website because I found from my own experience that people donít
+website because I found from my own experience that people donít

-always know what to do or say when someone they know is
+always know what to do or say when someone they know is diagnosed

-experienced some of the same situations so I thought this site
+experienced some of the same situations, so I thought this site

 would be helpful to those recently diagnosed or for those who know

 Wishing you health and happiness!